If the brands on the Leap platform have one thing in common, it’s that they’re all growing. Fast.

 From scheduling staff to setting up POS systems and managing inventory, retail ops is a massive field that can be hard to get one’s head around.
 The right technologies that can simplify your program, while establishing the right standard operating procedures and training protocols can go a long way towards ensuring success.

 How do you serve the right products to the right shoppers in the right way?
 The answer is an informed, data-driven merchandising program.
 It’s essential to have the right sizes in stock to maximize revenue, as well as to be developing and presenting products in the most attractive way possible.
 An informed, diligent approach to merchandising and visual merchandising can ensure you aren’t leaving any money on the display table.
+Learn our merchandising best practices here.

 Finding, hiring, training, and managing store associates and managers is essential to retail success.
 It’s also a completely new and different competency to hiring and training a corporate team at your office headquarters.
 Finding and working with experienced, professional retail associates and managers is truly rewarding, but it’s its own world and takes specialist skills and know-how.
 Without an excellent and well-resourced field team, your retail store will struggle to delight shoppers—no matter how great your products or location.